Bengee07/module-1.12/assignment.md

 **Group Presentation**

-Work with your group to devine your own business and your own recovery plan based on discussed threat that might be happen to your business
+Work with your group to define your own business and your own recovery plan based on discussed threats that might be happen to your business

 ```
 1. Define your business
 2. Define your assets
 3. Define your possible threat
 4. Define Your RTO and RPO
 ```

 ### Submission